tresoldi/ngesh/README.md

 * [phyloT](https://phylot.biobyte.de/), which by randomly sampling taxonomic names, identifiers or protein accessions can be used for the same purpose

-## TODO

-* Shorter-term
-    * Write better documentation of function parameters
-    * Check if all outputs are complete (e.g., characters are currently missing in the Newick format)
-    * Add a command-line option (or a new tool) that allows to write the output to one file and the reference tree to a second one (possibly with the log of character evolution)
-    * Check for alternatives for the exponential correction of a character resistance to mutation (e.g. Zipf law), including separating mutation and borrowing rates
-    * Allow to exclude non extant taxa from horizontal gene transfer events

-* Longer-term
-    * Variable birth/death ratios
-    * Consider replacing or complementing `expovariate()` in birth/death events with actual random Poisson sampling, allowing additional models
-    * Implement parallel character evolution as controlled by a parameter
-    * Implement more models for random character generation, especially those frm genetics (first candidate, a General Time Reversable model with a proportion of invariable sites and a gamma-shaped distribution of rates across sites)
-    * Simulate a "donation power" for taxa, making borrowing events globally more likely from a given donor (analogous to cultural influence in linguistics)
-    * Allow to guarantee that borrowing events will always result in altered states (it is currently possible that an event will borrow an equal state for a given character, especially considering that we favor borrowing from closer taxa)
-    * Implement character simulation for other datatypes, particularly from genetics (currently only standard binary presence/absence)

 ## Gallery

 ![random tree](https://raw.githubusercontent.com/tresoldi/ngesh/master/docs/tree001.png)